 Our hope is to provide an affordable, sustainable, and equitable healthcare initiative that is scalable across the state of Connecticut.

-This project is supported by the Centers for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of an award now totaling $8,000,000 in 2022 with 0 percentage financed with non-governmental sources.
-The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CMS, HHS or the U.S. Government.
+This project is supported by the Centers for Medicare and Medicaid Services (CMS) of the U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $12,000,000 in 2024, with 100 percent funded by CMS/HHS.
+The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CMS/HHS or the U.S. Government.